SSWConsulting/SSW.People.Profiles/Luke-Chou/Luke-Chou.md

 Luke's clients projects:

-*   [**Microsoft China**](http://www.microsoft.com/ "Microsoft China") - Worked with Microsoft China DPE on new technologies training and Windows Vista/7 compatibility support.
+*   **Microsoft China** Worked with Microsoft China DPE on new technologies training and Windows Vista/7 compatibility support.
 There are hundreds of ISVs who benefit from Wilson’s professional knowledge on Windows Vista/7 compatibilities.

-    Related Technology: VSTS, Windows 7/Vista.
+    Related Technology: VSTS, Windows 7.

 Luke's internal projects: